There are guides for almost every first, but there’s no manual on proposal etiquette. Our complete guide can help.

-No matter how nice they may seem, the mere thought of seeking your partner’s father permission sends shudders through your spine.
-That’s totally understandable.
-Questions surrounding parental consent is the first thing that comes to mind with proposal etiquette.
+No matter how nice they may seem, the mere thought of seeking your partner’s father's permission sends shudders through your spine.
+That’s totally understandable as you consider asking her father’s blessing.
+Questions surrounding parental consent are the first things that come to mind with proposal etiquette.

-If asking their dad is a must, then roll with it.
-Schedule a coffee date, and get their blessing.
+If asking for the parents’ blessing is a must, then roll with it.
+It’s a part of being a good daughter or son-in-law.
+Plan a coffee date, and get their blessing.
+Schedule a Zoom or phone call if you can’t ask in person.
 In some conservative countries, such as India and Greece, it’s necessary to receive the father’s permission.
-Yes, it can be nerve-wracking, but it’s worth it in the end—especially if it’s what your partner wants.
+Yes, it can be nerve-wracking, but it’s worth it—especially if it’s what your partner wants.

 Set yourself up for success, and know the answer before you propose.
 Long gone are the days of iffy asks by the guy whose carriage rolled through your town once a year.
 Most couples take the time to talk about their future together, which includes their thoughts on marriage.
 In short, take cues from your significant other to be sure that you should be asking.

 Popping the question at a baby shower, anniversary party, or someone else’s wedding is taboo.
 Unless you’re ultra-close with the guest of honor and it’s their idea, just don’t.
 Wait until you can have the limelight solo, and grant others the opportunity to bask in theirs.

 Popping the question involves a ring.
 And there will probably—ok, definitely—be disappointment if there isn’t some bling to show off post-engagement.
 Unless you’re skydiving or scuba diving while you ask, it’s good proposal etiquette to have the perfect engagement ring for that special person.